 That does not concern me much.
 I'm doing this for my own enjoyment.

 Plenty of people carve stone, and plenty of people write about it.
 Some are professionals.
 I am an amateur in the true sense of the word.
 "Amateur", is a word that really needs two different connotations.
-Most commonly used as an adjective, it refers to poorly, or inexpertly done craft or artwork, "an amateur effort".
+Most commonly used as an adjective, it refers to a poorly, or inexpertly done craft or artwork, "an amateur effort".
 As a noun it usually means, "poor workman", as in, "He's just an amateur.
 He doesn't belong in the big leagues."

 But the root of the word is "ama", as in love.
 The true amateur works for the pure love of the task, whether it's writing, painting, building, or whatever.
 So, in my view we need two connotations, and two appropriate pronunciations to boot:

-There are "ama chers", who are just crappy workmen, and "ah ma toors", which is the spiffy, high-class sort that I aspire to be.
+are "ama chers", who are just crappy workmen, and "ah ma toors", which

 Making money is not in the list of considerations.
 Making something beautiful, is.
 It's one of the wonderful peculiarities of being human.
 We have this spontaneous desire to create for the sheer love of creation, to expend huge amounts of effort for no reward other than to know we've added some beauty to the world.